pd4d10/octohint/README.md

 ### Firefox

+Follow [this guide](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).
+The file is the same as manual installation of Chrome.

 Make sure your version of Firefox supports web extensions.
-The installation is the same as Manual installation of Chrome.

 ### Opera